alziz101/alziz101/README.md

 - ⚡ Fun fact: ..
 FINALLYa
 <!---aaaad1
 alziz101/alziz101 is a ✨ special ✨ repository be1cause aits `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.!
+You can click the Preview link to take a look at your changes.!1
 --->asd